writethedocs/www/docs/conf/sponsorship/prospectus.rst

 Payment
 -------

-We expect all invoices to be paid **within 21 days of receipt**.
-We are a conference, and many of our expenses must be paid up front.
-We will not provide any benefits until the invoice is paid, including announcement of the sponsorship, or a logo on the event website.
+We expect all invoices to be paid **within 21 days of receipt**, as many of our expenses must be paid up front.